 After fully baffling and awing critics, audiences and academics worldwide, Martin McDonagh felt he had conquered theatre.
 He then turned to film with the Oscar-winning short Six Shooter.
 After this he made his feature directing debut in 2008.
 With In Bruges, a riotous black comedy, he earned himself a BAFTA, as well as an Oscar nomination, for Best Original Screenplay.
 Starring Colin Farrell and Brendan Gleeson as two hitmen on the loose in the sleepy Belgian city of Bruges, it showcases McDonagh’s trademark blend of humour and violence.
 Commenting on this signature blend, McDonagh said:

 “Some of the jokes are kind of outrageous.
 I like to have a dark sad thing, and then the next line as a funny one-liner, and then the next another dark, sad thing.
 My background is in writing plays and they’ve all been that way.
 It can’t be defined as to what it is: it’s not just comedy, but it’s not really tragic-comedy.
 It’s some weird, different thing.”

-Since then, Martin McDonagh wrote and directed Seven Psychopaths.
-After years of success as a playwright, an Oscar for his short film Six Shooter, then an Oscar nomination and a Bafta win, McDonagh is confident and comfortable enough to make his films the way he wants to make them, or not at all – utter carnage (including the shooting of dogs) is this man’s favorite ingredient.
+Since then, Martin McDonagh wrote and directed Seven Psychopaths and most recently the critically acclaimed Three Billboards Outside Ebbing, Missouri.
+After years of success as a playwright, an Oscar for his short film Six Shooter, then Oscar nominations and a Bafta win, McDonagh is confident and comfortable enough to make his films the way he wants to make them, or not at all – utter carnage (including the shooting of dogs) is this man’s favourite ingredient.